asdcid/Chloroplast-genome-assembly/README.md

 we use Racon+Nanopolish here.
 Racon runs 10 iterations, whereas Nanopolish runs until the result unchanged.
 Run Racon first, and then use the Racon-polish result as input to run Nanopolish.
 The number of iteration can be changed if the while loop : _if [ $n -gt 10 ]_.
 Nanopolish is MinION specific, if data is from Pacbio, Nanopolish can be changed to another polisher or just skip.

 run Racon, use 10 threads.
 The path of inputFile (the cp reads) and ref (assembly result) should be absolute path.
 The ref should end with 'fa', if end with 'fasta', change all 'fa' into 'fasta' in the code.
+In addition, the read used to assemble should be changed to fastq format, which can be obtained read from 1\_pre\_assembly/3\_qualityTrim/result/long.trim.fastq.gz according to the read name.
 ```
 mkdir result_racon
 ./run_racon.sh \
-  1_pre_assembly/2_cpDNAExtraction/longRead/result/long.fasta \
+  1_pre_assembly/2_cpDNAExtraction/longRead/result/long.fastq \
   result_racon \
   3_post_assembly/1_same_structure/assembly_one_contig.fa \
   10